Martín Parra

-Martín Cristián Alonso Parra Plaza (born 1 September 2000) is a Chilean professional footballer who plays as a goalkeeper for Chilean Primera División side Huachipato.
+Martín Cristián Alonso Parra Plaza (born 1 September 2000) is a Chilean professional footballer who plays as a goalkeeper for Chilean Primera División side Unión Española on loan from Huachipato.

-Club career
+Career

 A product of Huachipato youth system, Parra made his professional debut in the Chilean Primera División match versus Universidad de Chile on 3 April 2021, after Gabriel Castellón tested positive for COVID-19.
 Immediately he made an appearance for the 2021 Copa Sudamericana in the match versus Deportes Antofagasta on 6 April.

-During the first half 2022, he was loaned to Peruvian club Universidad San Martín.
-On second half 2022, he was loaned to Universidad de Chile until December.
+During the first half 2022, Parra was loaned to Peruvian club Universidad San Martín.
+In the second half of 2022, he was loaned to Universidad de Chile until December.
+In 2025, he was loaned out to Unión Española.